serverlessresearch/srk/docs/source/QuickStart.rst

 ::

-   $ ./srk bench --bench one-shot --function-args '{"hello" : "world"}' --function-name echo
+   $ ./srk bench --benchmark one-shot --function-args '{"hello" : "world"}' --function-name echo

 You should see {"hello" : "world"} printed on your screen.
 Try passing different arguments, your function should simply return whatever you pass it.